-Less than one month ago, I presented an idea for a feature documentary to the decision makers at Berklee College of Music, and they loved it.
-They not only Greenlit the project in record speed, but they are providing me with seed funds of $25K so that I can be camera ready September 1st, on the condition that they get reimbursed when the film is fully funded.
+How often does this happen??
+I presented an idea for a feature documentary to the decision makers at Berklee College of Music, and they loved it.
+They green-lit the project with seed funds of $25K so that I can be camera ready September 1st, but on the condition that they get reimbursed when the film is fully funded.
 They do not want to influence me creatively.

 In a very unique opportunity, Universal Pictures has commissioned the Berklee's Silent Film Orchestra program - BSFO - to create an original score for their silent film restoration initiative.